Trevahok/summarizer/README.md

 # summarizer

 An application of the summa module that implements TextRank module to create a commandline utility that quickly summarizes text, .docx , .pdf and urls.
+Using the same module, implementing a web scraper that gets the top hits for a query and summarizes the individual pages to create a raw document to start your assignments with.

 ## Dependancies:
 - Summa
 - PyPDF2
 - BeautifulSoup4
+- Lxml
+- Requests

 ## Usage: